-Though a suspect was identified, tried, convicted, and executed, mystery still surrounds the infamous Lindbergh baby kidnapping.
+Though a suspect was identified, tried, convicted, and executed, mystery still surrounds the infamous Lindbergh baby kidnapping of 1932.

 On May 12, 1932, the tiny body of one-year-old Charles Augustus Lindbergh Jr. was discovered in the woods outside of Trenton, New Jersey.
 The coroner’s report stated that the child had been dead for over two months.
 The child’s skull had a hole in it as well as several other fractures, and the coroner ruled the cause of death as a blow to the head.
 Several of the baby’s body parts were also missing.

 The child had been put to bed by the nurse at 7:30 PM.
 Two hours later, Lindbergh Sr. heard a noise coming from that he assumed to be a wooden crate, snapping in the kitchen.
 At 10:00 PM, the nurse discovered that the child’s crib was empty.